bojand/fsto-2018-grpc/slides.md

 - I work as a Lead Software Engineer at Cvent
 - Cvent a company headquartered in Washington DC, and we make software solutions for planning and managing events similar to this one
 - But we're not involved with this event, and I am here on my own
+- I should mention though that we are hiring and the cost of living in Fredericton is more favourable than Toronto
 - Currently most of my work at Cvent involves Java and Kafka
 - On the side I try to explore different technologies and do some open source
 - Over the past couple of years most of that has been focused on gRPC